josefinaloyola/Proyecto-Individual-1/README.md

 # Deployment:
 The deployment was carried out through Render at the following link, with the project name: PI-MLOpsEngineer. -- hacer render y link

-# Exploratory Data Analysis:
-eda_mainfile.ipynb -- link

-To obtain a first global overview of the datasets' structure, functions such as .shape, .dtype, .describe, .info, and .head were used.
-In order to observe a little more in detail, a box plot diagram was graphed, where several outliers were found in the "duration_int" column.
-Finally, to complement this analysis, the ProfileReport tool from pandas_profiling library was used, where it was possible to observe that there are no duplicate values.
-The platform "Hulu" contains the most null values, some columns such as "cast" do not contain any values.
-Additionally, it was observed that the movie with the lowest score was "filth" with a score of 0.5.

 # Recommendation system: